Meeting The Moment

 - Maff Potts, Director of Camerados on the Public Living Room movement

-- Novelist and screenwriter Nikesh Shukla chairs a panel with Ned Suesat-Williams, co-Director of The Crab Museum and Climate activist and Theatre Producer, Chloe Naldrett on demanding change
+- Novelist and screenwriter Nikesh Shukla chairs a panel with Ned Suesat-Williams, co-director of The Crab Museum, climate activist and theatre Producer, Chloe Naldrett and writer, activist, artist and co-artistic director of Touretteshero, Jess Thom on demanding change

 - Community Resolve founder Hen Wilkinson on analysing and understanding conflict